ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
 - Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
 [Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
-- Every user in your organization should belong to a segment, no user should belong to two or more segments.
-Each segment can be included in only one information barrier policy.
-You will most likely have some segments that are not included in information barrier policies.
 - Avoid bulk moves when information barrier policies are in effect.
 Ask your tenant admins not to move users between segments who cannot talk to each other.
 Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
 In any case, do not move users in bulk between entities who cannot communicate.

 ## Part 2: Define information barrier policies